willmillar/willmillar.github.io/_posts/2012-05-15-motion-graphics.md

 ###### Freelance outreach marketing
 ## MassArt Graphic Design promotion

 *We Are Thinkers And Makers* is a 2012 promotional video for the MassArt Graphic Design program.
-Fellow undergrad design student Pat Bitchell and I were contracted to design a presentation for an outreach tour to design programs abroad.
-Our approach featured student interviews and project examples to showcase the talent, community, and resources the program offers.
+Classmate Pat Bitchell and I were contracted to design a presentation for an outreach tour to design programs abroad.
+Our approach featured student interviews and project examples to showcase the talent, community, and resources of MassArt Graphic Design.

 <div class='video'><iframe src='https://player.vimeo.com/video/37980364?title=0&amp;byline=0&amp;portrait=0&amp;color=3a92c9' frameborder='0' webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe></div>